 TFC Statutory Trust.
 In connection with our 2016 acquisition of TomatoBank and its holding company, TFC, the Company acquired the TFC Statutory Trust (the "TFC Trust"), a statutory business trust that was established by TFC in 2006 as a wholly-owned subsidiary.
 The TFC Trust issued trust preferred securities representing undivided preferred beneficial interests in the assets of the TFC Trust.
 The proceeds of these trust preferred securities were invested in certain securities issued by us, with similar terms to the relevant series of securities issued by the TFC Trust, which we refer to as subordinated debentures.
-The Company guarantees on a limited basis the payments of distributions on the capital securities of the TFC Trust.
+The Company guarantees on a limited basis the payments of distributions on the capital securities of the TFC Trust and payments on redemption of the capital securities of the TFC Trust.
 The Company is the owner of all the beneficial interests represented by the common securities of the TFC Trust.

 FAIC Statutory Trust.
 In connection with our 2018 acquisition of FAIB and its holding company, FAIC, the Company acquired the FAIC Statutory Trust, a statutory business trust that was established by FAIC in 2004 under the laws of Delaware as a wholly-owned subsidiary (the "FAIC Trust").
 The FAIC Trust issued trust preferred securities representing undivided preferred beneficial interests in the assets of the FAIC Trust.
 The proceeds of these trust preferred securities were invested in certain securities issued by us, with similar terms to the relevant series of securities issued by the FAIC Trust, which we refer to as subordinated debentures.
-The Company guarantees on a limited basis the payments of distributions on the capital securities of the FAIC Trust and payments on redemption of the capital securities of the FAIC Trust.
+The Company guarantees on a limited basis the payments of distributions on the capital securities of the FAIC Trust.
 The Company is the owner of all the beneficial interests represented by the common securities of the FAIC Trust.

 FAIB Capital Corp.
-In connection with the 2018 acquisition of FAIC, the Company acquired a real estate investment trust ("REIT") as a wholly-owned subsidiary of the Bank.
+In connection with the 2018 acquisition of FAIC, the Company acquired a real estate investment trust ("REIT") as a whollyowned subsidiary of the Bank.
 FAIB Capital Corp. is a New York State corporation formed on August 28, 2013.
 The purpose of the REIT is to minimize New York State and local taxes.

 With the acquisition of FAIC, we acquired four inactive subsidiaries: FAIC Insurance Services (a New York corporation formed in 2006, and P4G8, LLC, FAIB Reacquisitions I, LLC and FAIB REO Acquisition II, LLC, each of which are New York limited liability companies.
-These inactive subsidiaries will be dissolved in 2019.
+FAIC Insurance Services was dissolved in January 2020, and the other three subsidiaries were dissolved in 2019.